Water

 Your local water retailer can offer a wide range of assistance to your home, business or community.

-Greater Western Water (formally City West Water and Western Water) offers the below services, visit https://www.westernwater.com.au/ for more information
+Greater Western Water (formally City West Water and Western Water) offers the following services:

 Hume Integrated Water Management Plan 2020-2025

-Hume’s Integrated Water Management Plan 2020-2025(PDF, 12MB), adopted in March 2020, outline Council’s approach to key and emerging issues in the water industry and beyond including:
+The Hume Integrated Water Management Plan 2020-2025(PDF, 12MB), adopted in March 2020, outline Council’s approach to key and emerging issues in the water industry and beyond.
+These include:

-- Responding to current climate change impacts and the latest future projections, especially the urban heat island effect and impacts on open space management and the stormwater system.
+Responding to current climate change impacts and future projections, particularly the urban heat island effect and impacts on open space management and the stormwater system.

-- Development of legislation and policy direction at the State Government level, particularly the Integrated Water Management Framework for Victoria (Department of Environment, Land, Water and Planning, 2017) and the Healthy Waterways Strategy (Melbourne Water, 2017).
+Aligning with State Government policies such as the Integrated Water Management Framework for Victoria (Department of Environment, Land, Water and Planning, 2017) and the Healthy Waterways Strategy (Melbourne Water, 2017).

 Rainwater Tanks

 Rainwater tanks have been installed at over 60 Council facilities in order to harvest water for toilet flushing and irrigation.
-This reduces the amount of potable (drinking) water that is flushed down the toilet.
-Large capacity tanks are in place at Council's Broadmeadows offices, Sunbury Aquatic and Leisure Centre, Craigieburn Sports Stadium and Sunbury Depot.
+This reduces the amount of potable (drinking) water.
+Large capacity tanks are located in Councils:

-Council is undertaking a program to convert all sports grounds with drought tolerant, warm season grasses.
-The warm season turf conversion program is converting four ovals per year to warm season grass.
-Once established, these fields typically require 30 to 40 per cent less water than the traditional cool season grassed fields.
+Council has converted all sports grounds with drought tolerant, warm season grasses, these fields typically require 30 to 40 per cent less water than the traditional cool season grassed fields.
+When watering our sports grounds, all new sporting grounds use alternative water sources such as storm water and recycled water.

-Craigieburn Golf Course and Goonawarra Golf Course in Sunbury are both connected to recycled water.
-Craigieburn Golf Course also upgraded to a new and efficient irrigation system.
+Our Golf Courses, Craigieburn Golf Course and Goonawarra Gold Course are both connect to recycled water.
+Craigieburn Golf Course has also been upgraded to a new and efficient irrigation system.

 Stormwater and Waterways